Cricket: Anderson still getting better, says Root

 “In my opinion he’s bowling the best he’s ever been.”

-Anderson was given a standing ovation as he left the field with Cook, England’s most-capped test player, record run scorer and century-maker.
+Anderson was given a standing ovation as he left the field alongside Cook, England’s most-capped test player, record run scorer and century-maker.

 They have been mainstays of the England side for more than a decade, playing key roles in four Ashes series wins.

-Former skipper Cook, who announced his retirement from international cricket after the fourth test, described Anderson in glowing terms.
+Former skipper Cook, who announced his retirement from international cricket after the fourth test, described Anderson as a “freak”.

-“To see Jimmy pass Glenn McGrath’s record was brilliant,” Cook said.
-“We’ve lived in each other’s pickets for 12 years and it’s been a privilege to play with England’s greatest cricketer.
+“To see Jimmy pass Glenn McGrath’s record was brilliant,” Cook, who captained Anderson for 49 tests, said.
+“We’ve lived in each other’s pockets for 12 years and it’s been a privilege to play with England’s greatest cricketer.

 Anderson was close to tears after finishing the series as the leading wicket-taker with 24 in five tests.